TorGuard/openwrt-scripts/README.md

 #### API Expiration

-Currently every connection will work for 15 minutes, no disconnect will happen, but after 15 minutes you client will lose ability to connect to internet.
-To prevent this, one can run either own cronjob or start simply a service which runs by default every 5 minutes ensuring that config is extended for next 5 minutes.
+Currently every connection will work for 15 minutes, no disconnect will happen, but after 15 minutes your client will lose ability to connect to the internet.
+To prevent this, one could either run a cronjob or start a service tgapi which runs by default every 5 minutes ensuring that the config is extended for 15 minutes from the timestamp API call is executed.

-- _This does not restrict a user, to run same job/endless loop/... on any other PC as a backup to ensure that config used will never expire.
-Good example is use with mobile phone where one would be very restricted in keeping connection valid without to lose it._
+- _This does not restrict a user, to run same job/endless loop/... on any other PC as a backup to ensure that config used will never expire._
+  _Good example is use with mobile phone where one would be very restricted in keeping connection valid without to lose it.
+If you use this service on a router and you have ability to run tgapi on some other device, this would ensure that your config never expires._
-- To extend, currently used method by this script is to run simply API call which does extend in Torguard's system the use
+- Currently used method by this script is to run the API call which does extend validity period in Torguard's system/backend
 - **If your device already has no internet, running api call would immediately let it work without reconnect or network restart**

 #### Validation loop script